-Beyond the Frost-Cold Sea: Chapter XII
+Beyond the Frost-Cold Sea: Chapter XIX

 Beyond the Frost-Cold Sea cover image: a wide, still river with forested mountain peaks rising on either side, underneath a clouded sky.